 Security testing looks into the following aspects of software:

 Those who skip the process in order to save time are actually putting their business in trouble.
 You cannot afford to ignore security testing for the following reasons:

-There are various kinds of security threats that the software or application is prone through that may cost your business, if not identified.
-With advancement in technology attackers are inventing new ways to break into the security mechanisms of a system.
+There are various kinds of security threats that the software or application is prone to that may cost your business, if not identified.
+With the advancement in technology, attackers are inventing new ways to break into the security mechanisms of a system.
 Therefore, it’s necessary for the testers to be aware of the various kinds of security threats and find solutions to tackle them.
 Here are some of the common security threats that testers come across during the testing process:

 In this type of attack, the hackers use his/her existing account to raise the privileges to higher levels than what he/she deserves.
 If the hacker becomes successful in doing so, he/she will use the privilege to run the code and the system will eventually give in.

-This is one of the popular security attacks where the hacker gains access to data by unauthorised means.
+This is one of the popular security attacks where the hacker gains access to data by unauthorized means.
 This includes:

 Data manipulation involves hackers gaining access to website or application data and makes changes to it for their own advantage or to humiliate the owner of the application/website.
 The hacker does this by accessing the HTML pages of the website.

 It is a type of security attack where the hackers use the credentials of a valid user or device for attacking the network hosts, for data theft and for gaining the advantage over access controls.
 IT- infrastructure and network-level mitigations are required to prevent such attacks.